 As much as internal considerations affect foreign policy, foreign policy of a country also affects its internal affairs.
 They both have a relationship of cause and effect.
-But in order to ascertain what are those relations, what are the motivating factors which bring about an inter-relationship between the foreign affairs and the internal affairs in our own country, it is necessary for us to know what is Pakistan itself.
+But in order to ascertain what those relations are, what are the motivating factors which bring about an inter-relationship between the foreign affairs and the internal affairs in our own country, it is necessary for us to know what Pakistan itself is.
 What is our state and what is our status?
 What are our objectives?
 What are our motivations?

 Pakistan is a great ideal.
 A member of this House has said that Pakistan was a man-made country.
 Pakistan is not just a man-made country.
 It is a God-made country.
 It is a progressive idea.
 It is a concrete idea.
-Ii is a beautiful thought.
+It is a beautiful thought.
 It is a creation of excellence.
 That is what is Pakistan-a beautiful idea, a concrete thought and a creation of excellence.
 It is not just the sandy desert of Sindh or the rugged nobility of Baluchistan and the enchanting lushness of Bengal or the inspiring plains of the Punjab or the raw courage of the land of the Pathans, and it is not just the land of a hundred million valiant and heroic people.
-Indeed all these things-the desert of Sindh, the lushness of Bengal, the magnificent plains of the Punjab, the raw courage of the North-Western Frontier and the nobility of Baluchistan.
+Indeed all these things-the desert, of Sindh, the lushness of Bengal, the magnificent plains of the Punjab, the raw courage of the North-Western Frontier and the nobility of Baluchistan, go to make Pakistan.
+On top of all these there is something much more to Pakistan.
 It is the blessing of Allah.
 Pakistan is the creation of the surge of Islamic nationhood.
 Pakistan is the product of an earth-shaking idea.
 It is a revolution cut out of the heart of history.
 Pakistan is the struggle of mankind for liberty and equality, much more inspired and much more romantic than the original revolution of man.
 Pakistan is a live revolution.
-In order to understand the internal and external policy of Pakistan, you must understand what Pakistan is and what are the motivations which created Pakistan.
+In order to understand the internal and external policy of Pakistan, you must understand what Pakistan is and what the motivations which created Pakistan are.
 It is a revolution against repression.
-It is the handsomest off -spring of self-determination.
+It is the handsomest off-spring of self-determination.
 That is what Pakistan is.
 That is why Pakistan is not only a physical reality but it has a romantic ideological basis on the teachings of Iqbal as they were translated into actuality by the Quaid-i-Azam.